 TLOK is a cell shaded action adventure beat em up game where you get to fight with various bending fighting combinations and to top it all off you get to control an animal which controls just like Crash bandicoot’s animals do in the first PSone games.

-First impressions of the game was mixed, i mean, it is smooth and moves like a dream but it felt stale and boring and definitly not like an typical Platinum Games type of game.
+First impressions of the game were mixed, i mean, it is smooth and moves like a dream but it felt stale and boring and definitely not like a typical Platinum Games type of game.
 Luckily i decided to fire the game up again and gave it a second chance and once i got into it and started learning combos and bending tricks, well the game started to become fun.

 I must admit that i had no idea who Korra was before i tried the game and i am not sure if i really want to get to know the universe any better after the game either but i can safely say that the style is awesome albeit very clean.

 TLOK is filled to the brim with cutscenes and yet i never felt them being boring i still decided to skip them all in my second playthrough.

 My second playthrough was basically a speed run as i just wanted to snag a few more trophies really so that was one of the reasons why i skipped the videos but still…..

 One of the things with Anime games is that they tend to feel quite “clean and empty” and TLOK is no different here.
 When there are no enemies to fight then all you do is run around in clean and “dead” environment with absolutely no activity what so ever.

 Oddly enough it works even if the only thing you do is run to the next enemy or try to reach a hidden treasure or whatever.